briangonzalez/gridss/README.md

 ### Docs

-The source code is quite explanatory, but here are the general class you can apply:
+The source code is quite explanatory, but here are the general classes you can apply:

 ```
 .gridss